fnproject/fn/docs/writing.md

 * `Fn_call_id` - a unique ID for each function execution.
 * `Fn_method` - the HTTP method used to invoke
 * `$X` - the HTTP headers that were set for this request, exactly as they were sent in the request.

+If you're implementing your function using a fdk this will provide an API to obtain the http headers.

 For `json` format, these will be fields in the json object (see [format](functions-format.md)):